You are viewing a story from harrypotterfanfiction.com

 I brush my hair back and pat my cheeks as if it's supposed to stop it from reddening.
 "Investigative journalism?"
-My voice is a note higher than usual.
+My voice is a note too high.

 I shrug at her.
-"Well, he clearly doesn't have a girlfriend."
+"Well, he doesn't have a girlfriend."

 A/N One of the things I've always wanted to write is that classically-cliched broom closet style scene.
 It never really fit in any of my other fics, but at last!
 I get my wish :D -steeple hands- It's been ages since I've written a kiss scene xD I think I had a little too much fun with this one.